arph226/BAE305-SP25-Lab9/README.md

 ## Part 1: PID Use

+1. For this lab, we used the robot that we constructed in lab 8.
+The methods we used to build the robot are described in the report for lab 8, which is linked below.

-1. First, we opened Arduino IDE and installed the PID_V2 Library by opening the library manager and searching for PID_V2.
+2. First, we opened Arduino IDE and installed the PID_V2 Library by opening the library manager and searching for PID_V2.
 We installed the latest library by Brett Beauregard.

-2. Next, we made the following modifications to our robot sketch:
+3. Next, we made the following modifications to our robot sketch:

 a.
 We included the library in the code using this function:
 ```ruby